coriell-research/automate-geo-search/README.md

 In some cases, `fasterq-dump` will fail and the script will silently move onto the next project. **Be sure to check that the number of samples processed (i.e. {SRA_acc}_quants/) is equal to the number of samples listed in `search-results.tsv for that project**

-## Step 3b.
-Manually clean sample metadata

-Since the run-info.csv file often does not contain useful sample metadata information an additional metadata.txt file is downloaded into the same directory.
-This file will contain SRA accessions along with associated metadata but is poorly formatted and needs to be cleaned before any automated processing.

-I typically create a copy of the metadata.txt file and name it `annotation.txt` (csv or tsv is also acceptable).
-Within this annotation file I create new columns for the `sample_name` (SRA accession) and the `group` (the grouping factor used in the experiment). **These two columns are neccessary for further processing**.
-Additional metadata columns can also be present but `sample_name` and `group` are required.

-Once this file is created the data is ready to be processed and exported as a `SummarizedExperiment` object.

 ## Step 4.
 Create SummarizedExperiment objects for each PROJECT.

-This step will run an Rscript that combines the count data for each sample within a PROJECT along with the sample annotations in order to create a final `SummarizedExperiment` object to be used in downstream DE analyses.
+This step will run an Rscript that combines the count data for each sample in a PROJECT along with the sample annotations in order to create a final `SummarizedExperiment` object to be used in downstream DE analyses.

 To run the script on all projects: